ITfoxtec/FoxIDs/docs/login.md

 The login authentication method authenticates users in a two-step login UI with the username and password input on two separate pages.

 ## Home Realm Discovery (HRD)
-When you create a application registration it is most often the best solution to use the default star notation `(*)` to [select](index.md#selection-by-url) the authentication methods.
+When you create a application registration it is most often the best solution to use the default star notation `(*)` to [select](index.md#selection-by-url) all the authentication methods.
 If a application registration is configured to only be allowed to use one authentication method the user is immediately redirected to that particular authentication method.
-If more than one authentication method is allowed the user is redirected to a login authentication method which make it possible to select an authentication method either by writing an email (looking at the domain) or by clicking a HRD button.
+If more than one authentication method is allowed the user is redirected to a login authentication method which make it possible to select an authentication method either by client IP address, email domains or regular expressions.

-It is possible to select up to 4 authentication methods by name or use the star notation `(*)`, please see more about [selection](index.md#selection-by-url).

-One or more domains can be configured for each authentication method and if an HRD button should be shown to the user.
-An HRD button will be displayed for the authentication method if no domain or wildcard is configured.
+The login UI is not shown if an authentication method is selected based the client IP address.

+**Client IP address**
+Select the authentication method based on the client device's / PCs IP address.

+Select by IP address or with an IP range:

+- `192.168.0.0/255.255.255.0` selects from '192.168.0.0' to '192.168.0.255'
+- `192.168.10.0/24` selects from '192.168.10.0' to '192.168.10.255'
+- `192.168.0.10 - 192.168.10.20` selects from '192.168.0.10' to '192.168.10.20'
+- `192.168.10.10-20` selects from '192.168.10.10' to '192.168.10.20'
+- `fe80::/10` select e.g. 'fe80::d503:4ee:3882:c586%3'

+**Email domain**
+Select the authentication method based on the users email domain.

+Select by domains or use `(*)` to select all domains not configured on another authentication method.

+**Regular expression**
+Select the authentication method based on case-insensitive regular expression match of the users email, phone and username.

+Select by regular expression:

+- `xyz$` match emails and usernames ending with 'xyz'
+- `^+45` match phone numbers starting with phone code '+45'
+- `abd` match emails and usernames containing 'abc'
+- `^q10.*@@xyz\.com$` match emails starting with 'q10' at the domain 'xyz.com'

 ![Home Realm Discovery configuration](images/configure-login-hrd.png)

+It can be selected if the HRD button should be displayed for the authentication method even if IP address / range, HRD domain or regular expression is configured.

 An example of how a login screen with HRD looks like, it can be [customised](title-icon-css.md).
 ![Home Realm Discovery configuration](images/configure-login-hrd-example.png)